ckim929/Statistical-Modeling-Pipeline/page2.md

 The first step of the data science pipeline is **data cleaning**.
 This process involves fixing or removing incorrect, duplicate, or incomplete data within a dataset.
 The dataset I am working with contains only numerical variables resulting from a principal component analysis (PCA) transformation.

-It's important to understand the data to gather as much insight as possible from it.
+It is important to comprehensively understand the data to be able to gather as much insight as possible.
 The goal of **exploratory data analysis (EDA)** is to make sense of the data by looking for patterns, spotting anomalies, and checking assumptions through summary statistics and visualizations ([towardsdatascience](https://towardsdatascience.com/exploratory-data-analysis-8fc1cb20fd15)).
 There is a lot of overlap between the processes of data cleaning and performing EDA.

 After reading in the data, I first used the *.head()* function of the pandas library to look at the first five observations of my dataset.
 This function is useful for getting a quick glance of whether the dataset encompasses the right type of data.